 2. Craftsman Pancake 6 Gallon Air Compressor for Garage: Review

 For most DIY home projects, you will find its 6-gallon capacity to be more than enough.
-It also makes the pancake-shaped air compressor a portable unit to maneuver easily wherever you need.
+It also makes the pancake-shaped air compressor a portable air compressor to maneuver easily wherever you need.
 It weighs only 30 lbs.
 That also allows you to carry it from one place to another, conveniently.

 Moreover, its oil-free operation ensures longevity and takes away the hassles of maintenance from your shoulders.
-The motor is powerful enough to fill the tank quickly, so you will not have many regrets compared to oil-powered air compressors.
+The motor is powerful enough to fill the tank quickly, so you will not have many regrets compared to oil-powered air compressor.

 If you have an assistant for small home projects, its 2 couplers allow two users to power two air tools to get the work done within less time.